Gulin7/university-projects/README.md

 # University Projects

-This is a repository with all my University projects assignments ( done on a computer, not on paper ), notes, exercises and so on.
+This is a repository with all my University projects, lectures, seminars, homeworks, assignments, notes and so on.
-I created it to be able to work on both my Desktop and laptop.
+:P